 Our Prizes Start With Your Nominations

-The starting point for the Longford Prize is the nominations you send in, whether you are a colleague, supporter or beneficiary of the work in the field of prison reform done by the individual, group or organisation you want to bring to the judges’ attention.
+The starting point for the Longford Prize is the nominations you send in, whether you are a member of the public, or a colleague, supporter or beneficiary of the work in the field of prison reform done by the individual, group or organisation you want to bring to the judges’ attention.
 Set out in 1000 persuasive words why individuals like Marina Cantacuzino of the Forgiveness Project, 2014 winner (pictured above), meet our criteria of humanity, courage, persistence and originality.
 And do include some testimonies from those who have benefitted from the work.

 The judging panel includes representatives of the Prison Reform Trust and New Bridge.
 It is chaired by our trustee John Podmore, a former prison governor.
-Other members include ex-Chief Inspector of Prisons, Lord Ramsbotham, Kevin McGrath and journalist Mary Riddell.
+Other members include ex-Chief Inspector of Prisons, Lord Ramsbotham, and writer Mary Riddell.